Jasdoge/Djukebox/setup_config.md

 8. MYSQL_* settings can be changed if you didn't follow the previous guide and name all accounts and passwords to jasdoge.
 9. Hit ctrl+x, Y and enter to save.

 The rest can be done through the wonderful use of GUIs.
-Simply load up chromium on the raspberry pi and enter in the address bar: localhost<br />
+Simply load up chromium on the raspberry pi and enter in the address bar: localhost

-This will take you to a song editor.
+:musical_note: :dog2: **The song editor.**

 In the editor you should hit new song.
 Currently the Djukebox only handles soundcloud URLs.
 If you want some songs to test with, all [my songs](https://soundcloud.com/jasx) are free to stream.
 Or why not check out the [doge tracks soundcloud group](https://soundcloud.com/groups/doge-tracks) for much shibe tunes?
 Once you've picked a song, do the following: